nathalieryan67/azure-network-protocols/README.md

 <img src="https://i.imgur.com/f6G4p9o.jpg" height="80%" width="80%"/>
 </p>
 <p>
 Lastly, we filter for RDP traffic in Wireshark.
 The RDP traffic will appear continuously since we are using Remote Desktop Protocol to connect to our virtual machine.
-As such, we are provided with ample date for analysis.
+As such, we are provided with ample data for analysis.
 </p>
 <br />